Discover the requirements, documents, procedures, rights, and duties of the D7 Visa for individuals with passive income.

 Among the main reasons why Popular became so popular, we can highlight:

-Due to these benefits, the Portuguese Residence Permit has become even more popular in recent years and turned into a “consumer dream” for many citizens outside Europe.
+Due to these benefits, the Portuguese Residence Permit has become even more popular in recent years and has turned into a “consumer dream” for many citizens outside Europe.

 As a result of the mentioned benefits, Portugal has faced an increase in the number of citizens who migrated to this country searching for a quality of life that, quite often, can not be experienced in their own countries.

-In this article, we focused our attention on the D7 Visa.
+In this article, we focused our attention on the Portugal D7 Visa.
 We verified the requirements to apply for this visa and also some tax-related topics.
 It’s one of the most requested visas due to the benefits granted to citizens in Portugal.

 If you still have doubts or want more information, check out our FAQ about the D7 Visa.
 Or join our Facebook Group – All About Portugal For Expats, and connect to other Portugal enthusiasts.